eyedia/aarbac/README.md

 ### Getting started with sample
 1. Create an console Application
 2. Get [aarbac](https://www.nuget.org/packages/aarbac.NET/) from nuget.
-3. The package will have a sample "Books" application, basically just a database (.mdf file) with same valid data in it.
+3. Additionally, the package will contain these:
+  1. books.mdf - A sample "Books" application database with some valid data in it.
 Assume this as your own application and you want to provide row,column level permission along with screen entitlements to your users.
-4. The second database will be rbac database (.mdf file) with preloaded users and 3 roles.
+  2. rbac.mdf - The second rbac database with preloaded users and 3 roles of "Books" application.
+  3. test.txt - One sample query of "Books" application.
-5. test.csv will contain few sample queries(select, insert, update, delete).
+  3. test.csv - Sample queries(select, insert, update, delete) of "Books" applicaition.
-6. AarbacSamples.cs will contain the sample, and thanks to nuget, which will automatically add the cs into your project.
+  4. AarbacSamples.cs will contain the sample code, and thanks to nuget, which will automatically add the cs into your project.
 You are all ready to go.
 Just type this:
 ```cs
 new TestAarbac.Samples.AarbacSamples().BookStoreTestOne();
 Console.Read();